 Providing Care as a Nurse can take place in any environment – whether that be in the person’s home; a Care Home, or; anywhere else.

-Becoming a Nurse is more difficult than getting involved in any other type of Care.
 To become a Nurse, you must possess a certain level of qualification, and be authorised to practice by the appropriate regularly authority.
 Many care providers who offer Nursing services will support you in obtaining your qualifications and training.